15th European short course on

 The following companies offered hands-on experiments during the course:

 - Joseph R. Lakowicz, Professor of Biochemistry and Director of the Center for Fluorescence Spectroscopy

 - Zygmunt "Karol" Gryczynski, Professor at Department of Physics and Astronomy at the Texas Christian University

 - Rainer Erdmann, Managing Director of the R&D company PicoQuant GmbH and specialist in ultrasensitive fluorescence analysis

 - Felix Koberling, Senior Scientist at PicoQuant GmbH and specialist in time-resolved fluorescence microscopy applications and instrumentation

 - Matthias Patting, Senior Scientist at PicoQuant GmbH and specialist in software design for Time-Correlated Single Photon Counting (TCSPC) instrumentation

 - Michael Wahl, Senior Scientist at PicoQuant GmbH and specialist in instrumentation for Time-Correlated Single Photon Counting (TCSPC)

-The time schedule of the course is still available for download.
+The time schedule is still available for download as a pdf document.

 The European short course on "Principles and Applications of Time-resolved Fluorescence Spectroscopy" is an annual event since 2003.
 For further details about each year's event, please select the year from the list below.